Statuses in Latin with translation. Quotes in Latin with translation

 For I am called a lion.

-Words from the fable of the Roman fabulist Phaedrus (late 1st century BC - first half of the 1st century AD).
-The lion and the donkey shared the prey after the hunt.
-The lion took one share as the king of animals, the second - as a participant in the hunt, and the third, he explained, "because I am a lion."
+Words from the fable of the Roman fabulist Phaedrus (end of the 1st century BC - first half of the 1st century AD).
+After the hunt, the lion and the donkey shared the spoils.
+The lion took one share for himself as the king of beasts, the second as a participant in the hunt, and the third, he explained, “because I am a lion.”

 122. Quod erat demonstrandum (q. e. d.).